A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Measurement of the WbWb production cross section at FCC-ee

 Events are classified in the corresponding decay channel based on the number of reconstructed leptons.
 Electrons and muons with momenta ($p$) larger than 12\GeV are considered.
 Taking the geometrical acceptance of the detector into account, this selection was found to have an acceptance of 99.5\% for all centre-of-mass energies.
 To suppress the contamination from leptons arising from hadron decays, we also require leptons to be isolated.
 This is imposed by requiring that the scalar sum of the momenta of all reconstructed particles (other than the lepton itself) falling within a cone of radius 0.5 centred around the lepton does not exceed 25\% of the momentum of the lepton.
 In order to exploit the difference in expected jet multiplicity between signal and background processes, an inclusive jet algorithm is applied to all reconstructed particles, excluding the selected electrons and muons.
-For this purpose, an inclusive generalised $k_\mathrm{T}$ algorithm is used~\cite{Catani:1991hj}, with a radius of 0.5 and a momentum cut-off of 5\GeV.
+For this purpose, an inclusive generalised $k_\mathrm{T}$ algorithm is used~\cite{Catani:1991hj,Cacciari:2011ma}, which is operated in anti-$k_\mathrm{T}$ mode with a radius of 0.5 and a momentum cut-off of 5\GeV.
 Events with less than two (one) reconstructed jets are vetoed in the hadronic (semi-hadronic) channels.
 The jet multiplicity for the considered processes is shown in Figure~\ref{fig:fit-distrib-345}.
 The b~jet identification (b~tagging) is parametrised according to the efficiency and misidentification rate according to Refs.~\cite{TAGGINGFULLSIM_NOTE,Bedeschi:2022rnj}, which are assumed to be constant with respect to the jet kinematics.
 As the rest of the analysis does not make use of kinematic information of the b-tagged jets, this approximation does not affect the results.
 For a b~tagging efficiency of 95\%, we assume misidentification rates of 0.1\%, 3.2\%, and 2.0\% for light, charm, and gluon jets, respectively~\cite{TAGGINGFULLSIM_NOTE}.
-These estimates were derived using Higgs decays into two jets in ZH production, with Z bosons decaying into a pair of muons.
-Dedicated studies in \ttbar topologies are ongoing, although we do not expect these assumptions to affect the conclusions of our study.
+These estimates were derived using Higgs decays into two jets in ZH production, with Z bosons decaying into a pair of neutrinos.
+Dedicated studies towards the optimisation of jet clustering and flavour tagging in \ttbar topologies are ongoing, although we do not expect the above assumptions to affect the conclusions of our study.